Cijams/Encryptech-CTF-Writeups/README.md

 # Encryptech-CTF-Writeups
-This is a repo to host the Encryptech CTF Writeups.
+This is a repo to host raw copies of Encryptech CTF Writeups.